The Unexplained Miracle: Biblical Israel

 The Supernatural: Topics:

-This section on the Supernatural is organized as follows: The Natural Is Supernatural highlights how creation itself is miraculous, since there is something rather than nothing; and creation points in its own way to God.
-General Accounts of the Supernatural highlights how people who are not Christians have observed supernatural phenomena.
-Christian Accounts of the Supernatural spotlights specifically Christian experiences and interpretations of the supernatural.
-An Unexplained Miracle: Biblical Israel examines how the the origins, literature, and early history of Israel point to a supernatural origin.
-The Decisive Miracle: Jesus of Nazareth considers Jesus to be the supreme miracle of a God who reveals God’s own self.
+This section on the Supernatural is organized as follows: The Natural highlights how creation itself is miraculous, since there is something rather than nothing; and creation points in its own way to God.
+General Accounts highlights how people who are not Christians have observed supernatural phenomena.
+Christian Accounts spotlights specifically Christian experiences and interpretations of the supernatural.
+Making Sense explores different ways of understanding supernatural events.
+Biblical Israel examines how the origins, literature, and early history of Israel point to a supernatural origin.
+The Decisive Miracle considers Jesus to be the supreme miracle of a God who reveals God’s own self.